ARCS Instructional Design

 Examples of past projects include:

-The “Instructional Design Spotlight” features a project the ARCS team working with faculty from the Department of Computer Science to integrate the Gradescope with GitHub, GitHub Classroom, Docker, and Sakai in their course.
+• The ARCS team worked with faculty from the Department of Computer Science to integrate the Gradescope with GitHub, GitHub Classroom, Docker, and Sakai in their course.
+See more details about this project.

 • The instructional designer worked with faculty from the Physics Department to design and conduct a survey study to investigate the effects of flipped class mode on students’ perception, motivation, and behavior.